 This section studies the usefulness of Chilean business and consumer surveys for assessing the current economic situation and forecasting different macroeconomic indicators.
-This is done by four exercises: (1) cross correlations with activity indicators, (2) tests for Granger causality in simple bivariate vector autoregressive (VAR) models, (3) estimations of simple ADL models to evaluate the extent to which the survey contains useful information for now- and forecasting activity, (4) evaluation of information contained in sub-indicators i.e. indicators based on individual questions.
-Sub-section III.1 presents the results for the business survey, sub-section III.2 those for the consumer survey, while sub-section III.3 discusses the complementarity of the two surveys.
+This is done by four exercises: (1) cross correlations with activity indicators, (2) tests for Granger causality in simple bivariate vector autoregressive (VAR) models, (3) estimations of simple ADL models to evaluate the extent to which the survey contains useful information for nowand forecasting activity, (4) evaluation of information contained in sub-indicators i.e. indicators based on individual questions.
+Subsection 3.1 presents the results for the business survey, subsection 3.2 those for the consumer survey, while subsection 3.3 discusses the complementarity of the two surveys.14

-1. Extracting information from the business survey
+3.1 Extracting information from the business survey

-This sub-section discusses the information included in the IMCE with respect to now- and forecasting.
-The exercises presented in the first two sub-sections are updates of those in Pedersen (2009b).
-After presenting the cross correlations and tests for Granger causality in sub-section III.1, the following one includes the results of the now- and forecasting experiments.
-The last sub-section studies an alternative way of extracting information from the answers to the survey.
+This subsection discusses the information included in the IMCE with respect to now- and forecasting.
+The exercises presented in the first two subsections are updates of those in Pedersen (2009b).
+After presenting the cross correlations and tests for Granger causality in subsection 3.1.1, the following one includes the results of the now- and forecasting experiments.
+The last subsection studies an alternative way of extracting information from the answers to the survey.

+3.1.1.
 Cross correlations and Granger causality

-The cross correlations between different lags and leads of activity variables with the business survey, aggregated and by sectors, are presented in figure 3.
-Overall, the survey seems to be leading economic activity in the sense that the highest correlations are obtained with leads of the activity indicators.
-In general the IMCE index presents the highest correlation for all horizons with a peak when leading GDP with two months.
+The cross correlations between different lags and leads of activity variables15 with the business survey, aggregated and by sectors, are presented in figure 3.
+Overall the survey seems to be leading economic activity in the sense that the highest correlations are obtained with leads of the activity indicators.
+The general the IMCE index presents the highest correlation for all horizons with a peak when leading the gross domestic product (GDP) with two months.
 The retail and construction sectors show similar patterns of increasing cross correlations, with maximums when leading their correspondent activity indicators with between three and five months.
 For the manufacturing sector, the coefficient is rather stable around 0.5, while the mining sector shows relatively small coefficients for all horizons.

-A priori one might expect business surveys to contain better predictive contents than consumer surveys as the questions in the former are formulated about specific economics variables, while those of the consumer survey are often about the perceptions of a current state.
+14 A priori one might expect business surveys to contain better predictive contents than consumer surveys as the questions in the former are formulated about specific economics variables, while those of the consumer survey are often about the perceptions of a current state.

-The activity variables are the monthly GDP on the supply side published by the Central Bank of Chile (see Pozo and Stanger, 2009).
-The data was extracted from the website of the Central Bank of Chile and does not include real-time updates, which is the case for all variables employed in the paper and should be taken into account when interpreting the results.
-In this sense it may be considered as an exercise of forecasting the final observations of published data (or the best estimate of final observations at the time of conducting the exercise), which seems to be the appropriate use of consumer and business survey observations.
+15 The activity variables correspond to the monthly GDP on the supply side published by the Central Bank of Chile (see Pozo and Stanger, 2009).
+The data was extracted from the webpage of the Central Bank of Chile and does not include real-time updates, which is the case for all variables employed in the paper and should be taken into account when interpreting the results.
+In this sense it may be considered as an exercise of forecasting the final observations of published data (or the best estimate of final observations at the time of making the exercise), which seems to be the appropriate use of consumer and business survey observations.
 A detailed description of the data is presented in appendix A.